George Anastasopoulos: Studies

 Anastasopoulos attended the 36th Elementary School and the 5th Gymnasium and Lyceum (high-school) in Exarheia, Athens, Greece.
-He received his undergraduate diploma from the Polytechnic School of University of Patras where from he graduated with a Mechanical Engineering degree.
-Then, he moved to Chicago, Illinois, US, for graduate studies, where he attended Northwestern University, and he received MS and PhD in Applied Mechanics.
-His research was focused on Fracture Mechanics specializing in understanding failure mechanisms in Brittle-Matrix Composite materials.
+He received his undergraduate diploma from the Polytechnic School of University of Patras, where from he graduated with a mechanical engineering degree.
+Then, he moved to Chicago, Illinois, US, for graduate studies, where he attended Northwestern University, and he received his MS and PhD in applied mechanics.
+His research was focused on fracture mechanics specializing in understanding failure mechanisms in Brittle-Matrix Composite materials.

-A major breakthroughs of his research was the elasticity solution he developed for the fiber-matrix-interface stress-distribution type problem.
+A major breakthrough of his research was the elasticity solution he developed for the fiber-matrix-interface stress-distribution type problem.
 The problem itself consists of an isolated fiber in an infinite medium (matrix).
 A third phase (interphase) is assumed between the fiber and the matrix (see figure 1).
 The matrix is uniformly loaded in tension.
 Both the fiber, interphase and matrix are considered to be linear elastic and isotropic.
 The interface between the three materials is also assumed to be perfectly bonded.